What Are Conjunctive Adverbs?

 We wanted to play outside;

 Conjunctive adverbs can be easily used at the beginning of the first clause.
-The only important point is that they must be followed by a comma.
+The only important point is that in this position, they must be followed by a comma.

 A conjunctive adverb like most adverbs can appear almost anywhere in the clause.
-When it is appearing in the middle of the clause, the conjunctive adverb is usually set off by commas on either side.
+When it appears in the middle of the clause, it is usually set off by commas on either side.

 I couldn't buy you a suitable present,